brodieaustin/avalon-novel/index.markdown

 They left the inn later for the appointment.
 They hired a cab to help them navigate the twisting city streets.
 He pointed a few landmarks that he recognized from the cab, but observed several times how different the capital was.
 All that Tara could see around her were people coming and going, trash that piled up in the streets, animala and children running here and there.

-This started to change as they approached the walls that separated the palace from the rest of the city.
-As they had been told, the gates were thrown open and a surprising amount of people flowed in and out of them.
-Most of the traffic was soldiers out on patrol, coming and going.
-Tara thought she caught of glimpse of the two soldiers that had harassesd her earlier, but she did not exert much effort in confirming this.

 They alighted the carraige just before the gates.
 There was a disorderly line of people stopped before the gates, appealing to the guards to be let in for one reason or another.
 Her father collected his invitation and the sheafs of paper he had brought from home to present to the king.
 Two guards stood at either side of the gate, trying to keep the crowd as far back from the gates as possible.
 Above them, several more guards paced back and forth.
 One guard carried a long halbard and used it from on high to poke and prod at the people who were not easily pacified.

 Two more guards walked the line on either side, looking over the people standing there carefully.
 Perhaps they were reviewing each person for certain traits or qualities that might warrant stopping them, but Tara could not tell what those qualities might be.
 One of these guards stopped in front of a peddlar who has had a pole straddled across his bag, from which several rabbits swung gently as he walked.
 The guard examined the rabbits and did a cursory search of the peddlar then waved him to the front of the line the gate, shouting out, "Let 'em through."